iTXTech/Genisys/README.md

 [![Jenkins Build Status](http://jenkins.mcper.cn/buildStatus/icon?job=Genisys-master)](http://jenkins.mcper.cn/job/Genisys-master/)
 [![Travis-CI Build Status](https://travis-ci.org/iTXTech/Genisys.svg?branch=master)](https://travis-ci.org/iTXTech/Genisys)

-### Jenkins
+### Downloads
-[Download](http://jenkins.mcper.cn/job/Genisys-master/) Genisys phar files from Jenkins CI.
+You can get prebuilt phar from [Jenkins](http://jenkins.mcper.cn/job/Genisys-master/) or [GitLab](https://gitlab.com/itxtech/Genisys/builds).

 ## English Version

-* One Core to rule them ALL
+* One Core to rule anything
-* This core is an unofficial version of PocketMine-MP modified by DREAM STUDIO & iTX Technologies LLC.
+* This core is an unofficial version of PocketMine-MP modified by DREAM STUDIO and iTX Technologies LLC.
 * Genisys is only a fork of PocketMine-MP and all original codes are written by PocketMine Team.
 * [Download PHP7 for Genisys](https://github.com/iTXTech/PHP-Genisys/)
 * [Download Genisys Installer for Windows](https://raw.githubusercontent.com/iTXTech/Genisys-Installer/master/setup.exe)
-* Be free to create a _Pull Request_ or open an _Issue_.
+* Be free to create a Pull Request or open an Issue.
 English and Chinese are both welcomed.
 Use English to communicate with more people.

 ### Acknowledgements
 * Some features are merged from **@boybook**'s **FCCore**